October 21, Reading 2 – Lamentations 4, 5

 * Father of mercy,

-Even though You have saved us, called us, marked us – Still we choose foolishness.
+Even though You have saved us, called us, marked us – Still we choose folly.

-Please forgive us Lord, and show us Your mercy each day.
+Please forgive us Lord today, show us Your mercy.

-We throw ourselves at Your feet, for what else have we to do!
+We throw ourselves at Your feet, as the author of Lamentations does, for what else have we to do!

 Amen.